-A hazardous materials removal and abatement program is to behas been carried out for the remainingremaining buildings and structures in this area.
+A hazardous materials removal and abatement program has been carried out for remaining buildings and structures in this area.
 These include the substation structures, the former amenities building and pipe sealing shop, and cranes.

-An assessment will be was made of the former acid bath (a below ground concrete tank that was also known as the Pickling Tank).
-The tank was cleaned, sealed and recommissioned and is now suitable for use as a stormwater collection pit., and remediation of any gross contamination associated with this facility.
+An assessment was made of the former acid bath (a below ground concrete tank that was also known as the Pickling Tank).
+The tank was cleaned, sealed and recommissioned and is now suitable for use as a stormwater collection pit.

-An assessment will be made of sSoils in the vicinity of the former substations have been and remediation-remediated fool contamination associated with these facilities.
+Soils in the vicinity of the former substations have been remediated.

-Environmental Management Plan (----EMP)
+Environmental Management Plan (EMP)

 A draft EMP has been prepared for Cockatoo Island.
-The objective of the EMP is to guide the Trustthe Harbour Trust in the achievement of environmental best practice and avoidance of any environmental harm from activities associated with rehabilitation, development and use of the Island
+The objective of the EMP is to guide the Harbour Trust in the achievement of environmental best practice and avoidance of any environmental harm from activities associated with rehabilitation, development and use of the Island.